-Vista Centre Brain Injury Services (VCBIS) is a not-for-profit charitable organization, which has been providing specialized services and support to persons living with the effects of Acquired Brain Injury for more than 25 years.
+Vista Centre Brain Injury Services (VCBIS) is a not-for-profit charitable organization, which has been providing specialized services and support to persons living with the effects of Acquired Brain Injury for more than 30 years.

-VCBIS offers a range of services which includes:
+VCBIS offers a range of services, which include:

 - Assisted Living Services

 - Personal Support Independence Training

 - Adult Day Services

-- Support groups
+- Support Groups

-VCBIS receive most of its funding from the Champlain Local Health Integration Network (LHIN) and the Ontario Ministry of Health and Long-Term Care.
+VCBIS receives most of its funding from the Champlain Local Health Integration Network (LHIN) and the Ontario Ministry of Health and Long-Term Care.

-VCBIS also supports participants on a Fee-for-Service basis where funding is available from a third party payor, insurance settlement or personal funding.
+VCBIS also supports participants on a Fee-for-Service basis where funding is available from a third-party payor, insurance settlement, or personal funding.

-VCBIS has been accredited with Exemplary Standing by Accreditation Canada for our most recent accreditation 2012 - 2016.
+VCBIS has been accredited with Commendation by Accreditation Canada for our most recent accreditation 2016 - 2020.
 VCBIS has consistently shown progress, commitment, and accountability in providing quality participant and family-centered services.
-'Exemplary standing' is the highest level awarded by Accreditation Canada.